Skip to content

 session: Session,

-landslide_date: date,
+landslide_date: datetime,

 landslide_geom: WKTElement,

-search_radius_meters: int = 500,
+search_radius_meters: int = 2000,

-search_radius_meters: int = 1000,
+search_radius_meters: int = 5000,

 ) -> bool: